deleterium/signum-vanity-opencl/README.md

 # Help
 ```
 Usage: vanity [OPTION [ARG]] ...
 MASK
-  --help             show this help statement
+  --help             Show this help statement
+  --suffix           Match given mask at the end of address
   --pass-length N    Passphrase length.
 40 to 120 chars.
 Default: 64
   --cpu              Set to use CPU.
 Using it disables using GPU.
   --gpu              Set to use GPU.
 Default is to use.